 - Warfarin (Coumadin®)Drug

-Other Names: Coumadin; Acenocoumarol Intervention Desc: Warfarin ARM 1: Kind: Experimental Label: Warfarin Description: Warfarin
+Other Names: Coumadin Intervention Desc: Warfarin ARM 1: Kind: Experimental Label: Warfarin Description: Warfarin

 - Clopidogrel-aspirin Drug

 Other Names: Clopidogrel-aspirin Intervention Desc: Clopidogrel-aspirin ARM 1: Kind: Experimental Label: Clopidogrel-aspirin Description: Clopidogrel-aspirin

 - Allocation: Randomized